MasiHasanali17/RAG-Based-AI-Teaching-Assistant/README.md

 * Where is OOP explained?
 * What is recursion in Python?

-…and get answers along with **relevant lecture sources**.

 ---

 ## 🧠 Features

-* 💬 Chat-based UI (like ChatGPT)
+* 💬 Chat-based UI (similar to ChatGPT)
-* 🔍 Semantic search using embeddings
+* 🔍 Semantic search using vector embeddings
 * 📚 Answers grounded in lecture transcripts
-* 📌 Shows source lectures for answers
+* 📌 Displays source lectures for transparency
 * ⚡ Fast retrieval using precomputed embeddings
-* 🖥️ Fully runs locally (no API key required)
+* 🖥️ Fully local setup (no API key required)

 ---